 - 1. Continuation in the nursing program requires a minimum grade of "C" (77%) in all nursing courses.
-As defined in each course syllabus, a student must achieve an average of 77% or above on theory exams. - 2.
-If a student receives a grade lower than 77% on any exam during the program.
-At a minimum, the student is required to meet with course faculty within one week to review exam and sign academic warning.
+As defined in each course syllabus, a student must achieve an average of 77% or above on theory exams. - Final exam average grade will not be rounded up.
+For example, a 76.5 will result in a final average exam score of 76.5% and result in course failure. - 2.
+If a student receives a grade lower than 77% on any exam during the program, the student is required to meet with course faculty within one week to review exam and sign academic warning.
 Additional remediation may be required.
-Not meeting this requirement will result in a written academic/behavioral contract. - 3.
-This student must also achieve an average of 77% or above on all course paperwork including homework, clinical paperwork and care plans.Course paperwork grades will be calculated into the final course grade once the exam portion has been achieved at 77% or above.
+Failure to comply with this requirement will result in a written academic/behavioral contract. - 3.
+Students must also achieve a minimum grade average of 77% on homework and clinical paperwork (Clinical Care Plan, Teaching Plan, and Homework assignments) in order to pass any course.
+Course paperwork grades will be calculated into the final course grade once the exam portion has been achieved at 77% or above.
 This will not be calculated into your course grade unless the 77% test grade average is achieved. - 4.
 If a 77% exam grade is not achieved, the exam grade will be recorded as the final course grade. - 5.
-Each exam grade will be calculated as a percent and carried out to the nearest hundredth.
-Only the cumulative exam average will be rounded to the nearest whole number. - 6.
-The Pueblo Community College Nursing Program uses the following grading scale: - a.
-90-100 A - b.
-83-89 B - c.
-77-82 C - d.
-69-76 D - e.
-68-0 F - 7.
+Each exam grade will be calculated as a percent and carried out to the nearest hundredth. - 6.
+The Pueblo Community College Nursing Program uses the following grading scale:

+90-100 Α

+83-89 В

+77-82 С

+69-76 D

+68-0 F

+- Final class grade will not be rounded.
+This means any score below 77% will result in course failure. - 7.
 There will be three progression math exams which will require the nursing student to achieve a 90% or better.
-A math exam will be given in NUR109, NUR106, and NUR212.
+A math exam will be given in NUR 1009, NUR 1006, and NUR 2012.
 If the student does not attain a 90% after three attempts, the student will not successfully passed that course.